revaturelabs/staging-management-system/README.md

 If there is any uncertainty here is a guide to downloading it http://blog.teamtreehouse.com/install-node-js-npm-windows

-2. Navigate to the directory with package.json
+2. Navigate to the directory with package.json.
+It should be in the root folder of the repository.

 3. In your command line type: <br />
     npm install <br />